sarahthoorens/node-readme/README.md

   ## Usage

-  in VSCode, navigate to the index.js file, open the integrated terminal and enter node index.js.
-Complete the cquestionnaire and wait for your completed readme to populate in the folder.
+  In VSCode, navigate to the index.js file, open the integrate terminal and enter node index.js.
+Complete the questionnaire and wait for your completed readme to populate in the folder.

   ## Contributing